uptycslabs/terraform-google-gcp-integration/README.md

 **Notes**:

 - **If you set the flag `set_org_level_permissions` to `true`, the permissions at the organization level are attached to the service account.
 Any addition of a project to the organization is automatically integrated with Uptycs.
-You do not need to execute `step 2` again.**
+You do not need to execute `step 2`.**
 - **If you set the flag `set_org_level_permissions` to `false`, proceed with `step 2`.**

 2. **Init, Plan and Apply**